 Always set a stop loss order when day or swing trading.
-While we form expectations and make trading decisions based on what we believe will happen using our tested method, the fact is at any moment price can do anything.
-Not having a stop loss in place leaves you susceptible to a very large loss.
-Stop losses control risk, but need to be placed at a price that still allows the market to move toward the target.
+While we form expectations and make trading decisions based on what we believe will happen using our tested method, the fact is, at any moment price can do anything.
+Not having a stop loss in place leaves us susceptible to a very large loss.
+Stop losses control risk, but need to be placed at a price that still allows the market to move toward the target or in our expected direction.
 Once set, a stop loss can also be managed as the trade progresses.

 What Are Stop Loss Orders

 The stop loss is an order placed at the same time a trade is opened, to control the maximum loss of that trade.

 A stop loss, when triggered (the price touches the stop loss price), closes out the position at any price available.
 This can result in slippage, meaning the loss–even with a stop loss order–may be larger than anticipated.
 While this is a drawback, I have typically found that I would have taken an even larger loss had my stop loss not been there.
 Overall, slippage has never been an issue for me and I have been trading since 2005.

 It is important to place a stop loss so you have a good idea how much a trade could lose.
 While no one wants to take a trade thinking they will lose, losses are a constant in trading, and losses must be controlled in order to succeed.